don Giuseppe Nespeca

 Key word of the meditation, suggested by the liturgy of the day, was "fasting": "Fasting before God, fasting that is adoration, fasting in earnest", because "fasting is one of the tasks to be done in Lent".
 But not in the sense of those who say: 'I only eat the Lenten dishes'.
 In fact, Francis commented, 'those dishes make a banquet!
 It is not changing dishes or making fish one way, the other, tastier'.
 Otherwise, one does nothing but 'continue the carnival'.

 It is the word of God, he emphasised, that admonishes that 'our fasting be true.
 True in earnest'.
-And, he added, 'if you cannot do total fasting, the kind that makes one feel hungry to the bone', at least 'do a humble but true fast'.
+And, he added, 'if you cannot do total fasting, the kind that makes one feel hungry to the bone', at least 'do a humble fast, but a true fast'.

 In the first reading (Isaiah 58:1-9), in this regard, "the prophet points out many inconsistencies in the practice of virtue".
 And precisely "this is one of the inconsistencies".
 Isaiah's list is detailed: 'You say that you seek me, you speak to me.
 But it is not true', and 'on the day of your fasting you mind your own business': that is, while 'fasting is a little stripping', you are concerned with 'making money'.
 And again: 'Angariate all your workers': in other words, the Pope explained, while one says: 'I thank you Lord that I can fast', one despises the workers who 'must fast because they have no food'.
 The prophet's accusation is direct: "Behold, you fast amid quarrels and altercations and striking with unjust fists.

 This is an inadmissible double face.
 The Pontiff explained: "If you want to do penance, do it in peace.
-But you cannot on the one hand speak with God and on the other speak with the devil, invite both to fast; this is an inconsistency".
+But you cannot on the one hand speak to God and on the other speak to the devil, invite both to fast; this is an inconsistency".
 And, always following the indications of Scripture - "Do not fast any longer as you do today, so that your noise may be heard on high" - Francis warned against incoherent exhibitionism.
 It is the attitude of those who, for example, always remind us: 'we are Catholics, we practise; I belong to that association, we always fast, we do penance'.
 He ideally asked them: "But, do you fast consistently or do you do penance inconsistently as the Lord says, with noise, so that everyone sees it, and says, 'What a righteous person, what a righteous man, what a righteous woman'?"
 This, indeed, "is a trick; it is rigging virtue.
 It is rigging the commandment'.
 And it is, he added, a "temptation" that we have all felt at times, "to make up instead of being serious about virtue, about what the Lord asks of us".

 On the contrary, the Lord "advises penitents, those who fast, to put on make-up, but seriously: 'Fast, but put on make-up so that people do not see that you are doing penance.
 Smile, be happy".
 Faced with so many who "are hungry and cannot smile", this is the suggestion to the believer: "You seek hunger to help others, but always with a smile, because you are a child of God and the Lord loves you so much and has revealed these things to you.
 But without inconsistency'.